An orbit-averaged generalized-Landau kinetic equation for the relaxation evolution of finite weakly-coupled star clusters: `Discreteness' stochastic acceleration and anti-normalization: Importance of generalized-Landau kinetic equation for the relaxation evolution of star clusters

-On one hand the inhomogeneous Balescu-Lenard equation \citep{Heyvaerts_2010} and inhomogeneous Landau equations \citep{Polyachenko_1982,Luciani_1987} do not hold the anti-normalization condition as shown in Appendix \ref{subsec:inh} since one can not correclty employ the condition for the discretness fluctuation, equation \eqref{Eq.dis_fluc_null}.
-Hence, for those kinetic equations, one must prove the conservation of energy and number following equation \eqref{Def.N3} and \eqref{Def.E3}, if possible.
-Table \ref{table:Equations} shows the summary of the conservation laws for the Gilbert's, g-landau, inhomogeneous Balescu-Lenard, inhomogeneous-Landau equations.
-As the item goes down, one needs stronger deviation from the correct definition of total- energy and number.
-As a reference, the most fundamental star-cluster kinetic equation, i.e. homogeneous FP (Landau) kinetic equation is also listed; the total energy, of course, can not be defined correctly while the total number of stars may be correctly defined since the equation satisfies the anti-normalization even at explicit form level (See Appendix \ref{subsec:hom_loc}).
-The result of section states, only the g-Landau equation among the existing star-cluster kinetic equations is a correct approximation of the Gilbert's equation under the assumption of the anti-normalization condition in sense that DF, total energy and number of stars are correctly defined at order of $\mathcal{O}(1)$ (compared to $E \sim N \sim f(1,t)\sim \mathcal{O}(N)$).
+Table \ref{table:Equations} shows the summary of the anti-normalization condition and the conservation laws for the Gilbert's, g-Landau-, inhomogeneous Balescu-Lenard-, and inhomogeneous-Landau equations.
+As one sees a kinetic equation listed lower on the table, total energy and total number deviate more largely from their correct definitions.
+Only the g-Landau equation can satisfy all the conservation laws and the anti-normalization condition at both the kinetic-equation level and the explicit-form level (as we further prove the latter in Section \ref{subsec.conserv}.)
+As a reference, we also list the most often-employed heuristic star-cluster kinetic equation, i.e., homogeneous, local Fokker-Planck (FP) kinetic equation.
+One can not consistently define the total energy for the FP equation since the equation does not count the MF potential self-consistently.
+On the other hand, one can define the total stellar number correctly since the FP equation satisfies the anti-normalization even at the explicit-form level (See Appendix \ref{Appendix:anti}).
+The present section concludes that only the g-Landau equation is a correct approximate of the \citep{Gilbert_1968}'s equation since it satisfies the anti-normalization condition.
+Accordingly, it can correctly define the DF, the total energy, and the total number of stars, satisfying the conservation laws.